xiaoyue888/ianvs/docs/proposals/algorithms/joint-inference/Proposal-Toward-Embodied-AI-Applications.md

 - Use structured prompts (enforcing ISO safety standards) to enable LVLMs to generate high-level guidance (e.g., action commands) from edge scene summaries.

 Task 3 is planned to be implemented as follows:
-- Design a pipeline with Protobuf for data structuring, MQTT v5 (QoS=1) for transport, TLS 1.3 for security, and Zstandard (Level 3) for compression (≤15KB/frame).
+- Design a Cloud-Edge pipeline.
 - Accelerate cloud inference via speculative decoding (40–60% latency reduction) and add fault handling (timeouts, Redis buffering) to ensure end-to-end latency <150ms.

 ---